westwardfishdme/COMP170-study-repository/readme.md

 and so I did, it's the one you're reading right now ;)

 Most information will be passed along in this single readme, but I might change that.
-This repository is going to be less complicated than the textbook, and not depending on the severity more or less in depth, on certain topics, but I will try and make it as digestible as possible.
+This repository is going to be less vague than the textbook, and not depending on the how specific I get, more or less in depth and advanced.
+I will try my absolute best to make it as digestible as possible for intro programmers.

 Since I am a full time student however, and I cannot fully invest all of my time into synthesizing all information properly, feel free to send a pull request or send an issue and I will look through